chaotic-aur/packages/README.md

 - **lib32-\***: The difficulty of maintaining 32-bit packages is increasing as their usefulness decreases.
 They may be considered to keep existing packages working, like `wine-*`.
 Otherwise, use 64-bit packages when available.

-- **lib32-x265**:	There is absolutely no use case in which a 32-bit application (Linux or Windows) would want to ENCODE HEVC.
-We recommend disabling x265 for the packages depending on it (usually `FFmpeg` or `GStreamer`).

 - **gst-plugins-{ugly,bad}**: These need too frequent rebuilds which can't be dealt with as we don't control the packages pkgrel.
 Ultimately this would result in a bad user experience - dependency requests however are welcome!

 - **ffmpeg-{full,headless}**:  These need too frequent rebuilds which can't be dealt with as we don't control the packages pkgrel.
 Ultimately this would result in a bad user experience - dependency requests however are welcome!